valory-xyz/docs/docs/protocol/life_cycle_of_a_service.md

 The life cycle of a service registered in the Autonolas Protocol passes through the following states:

-* pre-registration,
-* active registration,
-* finished registration,
-* deployed, and
-* terminated bonded.
+1. Pre-Registration
+2. Active Registration
+3. Finished Registration
+4. Deployed
+5. Terminated Bonded

+!!! example

-You can see the current state of a service by browsing the [services section](https://protocol.autonolas.network/services) in the frontend, and clicking on the corresponding service.
+    Look at [this service](https://protocol.autonolas.network/services/1) on the Protocol app to see the current state of a live service.

+The figure below summarizes the life cycle and the actions that provoke a transition between states.
+Most of the service state transitions are initiated by the service owner.
+However, some state transitions are also triggered automatically.
+For example, when an operator registers the last available agent instance in the _Active Registration_ state, the service will automatically transit to the _Finished Registration_ state.

 <figure markdown>
 ![Life cycle of a service](images/life_cycle_of_a_service.svg){ align=left width=600 }
 </figure>

-Most of the service state changes are triggered by the service owner.
-However, some state transitions are also triggered when certain conditions are met (e.g., when an operator registers the last available agent instance in the _active registration_ state).
-Connect your wallet to the frontend in order to make changes.

-## Pre-registration
+## Service states

+This section details the states of a service registered in the Autonolas Protocol, as well as how to transit from each other.
+You need to connect your wallet to the [Autonolas Protocol web app](https://protocol.autonolas.network/) in order to execute the available actions in each state.
+The connected wallet will ask to approve any transaction.

+### Pre-Registration

-A service that [has just been registered](./register_packages_on-chain.md#register-a-service) will be in pre-registration state.
+A service that [has just been registered](./register_packages_on-chain.md#register-a-service) will be in _Pre-Registration_ state.

 **Available actions:**

 * The service owner can make amendments by pressing the _Update_ button.
-* The service owner can advance to the _active registration_ state by pressing the _Activate Registration_ button.
+* The service owner can advance to the _Active Registration_ state by pressing the _Activate Registration_ button.

-The connected wallet will ask to approve any transaction.

-## Active registration
+### Active Registration

 In this state the service is waiting for agent operators to register their agent instances on the service.

 **Available actions:**

 * Agent operators can register their agent instances in the service by specifying their addresses (starting with `0x...`) and pressing the _Register Agents_ button.
-When the last agent instance slot is filled, the service state will transit to the _finished registration_ state automatically.
+When the last agent instance slot is filled, the service state will transit to the _Finished Registration_ state automatically.
 * The service owner can terminate the service by pressing the _Terminate_ button.

-The connected wallet will ask to approve any transaction.

-## Finished Registration
+### Finished Registration

 This state is reached once all the available slots for agent instances are filled and is waiting for the service owner to continue transiting to the next state.

 **Available actions:**

 * The service owner can deploy the [Safe](https://gnosis-safe.io/) multisig contract that will be associated with the service.
 The parameters shown in this screen are related to the creation of the safe (check the `setup` method [here](https://github.com/safe-global/safe-contracts/blob/main/contracts/Safe.sol)).
 If you are not familiar with the setup of such contracts, simply leave the default values.
-Press the _Submit_ button to transit to the _deployed_ state.
+Press the _Submit_ button to transit to the _Deployed_ state.
 * The service owner can terminate the service by pressing the _Terminate_ button.

-The connected wallet will ask to approve any transaction.

-## Deployed
+### Deployed

 Congratulations!
-Your service is now in the **Deployed** state!
+Your service is now in the _Deployed_ state!

 This is the default operational state of an active service.
 Agent operators can turn on their agent instances at this point.